Marvel's Moon Knight: Who is the Egyptian Goddess Tawaret spotted in Moon Knight Episode 4?

-For those who have watched Moon Knight Episode Four in full, you might have been surprised by the surprise addition of another Egyptian god at the end of the episode.
-Judging from their screams, Marc and Steven certainly were.
+We met her first in Episode Four, but Tawaret plays a big role in Episode Five.
+When Marc and Steven finally stop screaming, she guides them through the strange afterlife they find themselves in.

-Tawaret, as she is called, has not appeared in any Marvel universe before, in the comics or the MCU, so it’s hard to say what role she will have in the show.
-Still, we can look at her place in Egyptian mythology and what her character might represent for Steven, Marc, and the plot of Marvel’s Moon Knight.
+Tawaret, as she is called, has not appeared in any Marvel universe before, in the comics or the MCU, so we don’t know if she will continue to play a role in the show.
+Nonetheless, here’s a look at her place in Egyptian mythology, which is similar to what she does in Episode Five of Moon Knight, and what her character might represent for Steven, Marc, and the plot of Marvel’s Moon Knight.
 Here’s what you need to know.

 Who is Tawaret in Moon Knight Episode 4?